ncsa/hydro_documentation/docs/source/user-guide/system-description.rst

 Home Directory Permissions
 $$$$$$$$$$$$$$$$$$$$$$$$$$$$$

-By default, user home directories and /projects directories are closed (permissions 700) with a parent directory setting that prevents users from opening up the permissions (see :ref:`acl`).
+By default, user home directories and /projects directories are closed (permissions 700) with a parent directory setting that prevents users from opening the permissions (see :ref:`acl`).
 The /projects file system is designed as common space for your group. /projects is also the best place for job input and output.

 Projects